ptienchuan/coffee-shop/README.md

 		- By default, the project will run on port `3000` and will use the database with database name is `coffee-shop`

 	- For `testing`:
-		- Clone file `.env-template` to the same directory and rename to `test.env`
+		- Clone file `test.env-template` to the same directory and rename to `test.env`
 		- By default, project will use the database with database name is `coffee-shop-test` for testing

 **4. Run project:**